 Unusual things to see in Edinburgh

 Edinburgh is one of the most fascinating and surprising cities of Europe.
 Packed with oddities and eccentricities, it captivates tourists’ hearts.
-These are some of the most curious things you’ll see in the city
+These are some of the most curious things you’ll see in the city.

 Heart of Midlothian

 Built into the pavement on the Esplanade (near the Cathedral) is a heart-shaped mosaic made of coloured granite cobblestones.
-It marks where the old Edinburgh prison once stood founded during the fifteenth century and demolished in 1817.
+It marks where the old Edinburgh prison once stood founded during the 15th century and demolished in 1817.
 This name has been adopted by one of Edinburgh's two football clubs, Heart of Midlothian Football Club, who use the mosaic itself as the basis of their logo.

 Tourists and locals spit inside the heart for good luck; therefore, be careful where you walk and be sure to step next to the heart and not in it, otherwise you might slip and fall.

-If you walk around the city centre and explore Edinburgh’s parks, you will notice that all the benches have small inscriptions on them.
+If you walk around the city centre and explore Edinburgh’s parks, you'll notice that all the benches have small inscriptions on them.
 These benches are called “memorial benches” and are normally bought by families and friends of a person who has passed away to honour and commemorate them by engraving their names and a putting a dedication on the back of the bench.

 This custom is also used in other parts of the UK.